 - Job Simplification

 Obviating unnecessary work: as we studied earlier that 34 % of the employees said they wasted time because of long hours.
-These long hoursare taken by work that is unnecessary and that do not fetch any output or profit.
+These long hours are taken by work that is unnecessary and that does not fetch any output or profit.
 Hence, removing such work will help the employee do the important required work

 Make employee more focused: when the extra work is removed employee is left with important and output-driven work, which brings more profit and minimizes the cost of the employee.

-Till now you have got a lot of information about the job design, what is job design definition, what are the steps to plan job design and what are the methods of job design.
-This information is imperative for not only Human Resource professionals but for every working professional as it is planned for them, they should know about why is it being done or what is the benefit of Job design.
+Till now you have got a lot of information about job design, what is job design definition, what are the steps to plan job design, and what are the methods of job design.
+This information is imperative for not only Human Resource professionals but for every working professional, as it is planned for them, they should know why is it being done or what is the benefit of Job design.

 Importance and Benefits of Job design